discourse/discourse/DEVELOPMENT.md

 If you'd like to set up a development environment for Discourse, the easiest way is by using a virtual machine.

+The following instructions will automatically download and provision a virtual machine for you to begin hacking on Discourse with:

 ### Getting Started

 1. Install the Xcode tools: https://developer.apple.com/xcode/